-Using SEO to sell online courses is one of the best long term marketing strategies you can devote your time and resource to.
+Using SEO to market & sell online courses is one of the best long term sales strategies you can devote your time and resource to.

 Yet it's not often talked about.

-Popular marketing methods like Facebook ads and YouTube can work well, but organic traffic from search engines like Google or Bing can generate a stream of highly relavent leads for your sales funnel for years to come.
+Popular marketing methods like Facebook ads and selling courses using YouTube can work well, but organic traffic from search engines like Google or Bing can also generate a stream of highly relavent leads for your online course sales funnel for years to come.

 In this article you'll learn: